integrated-land-simulator/model_description/descript/matsiro_snow_albedo.md

 ### 8.7.2 Ice albedo

+The albedo of the ice sheet, $\alpha\_{b,surf}$, is calculated in ENTRY ICEALB in matice.F.

-The ice sheet albedo, $\alpha\_{b,surf}$, is expressed in a following function of the water content above the ice according to Bougamont et al. (2005):
+This is expressed in a following function of the water content above the ice according to Bougamont et al. (2005):

 $$
 \alpha\_{b,surf} = \alpha\_{b,wet} - (\alpha\_{b,wet}-\alpha\_{b,ice}) \exp{\left( -\frac{w\_{surf}}{w^{\*}} \right)},